daskgreg/dropalldaybar/Readme.txt

 Overview:

-Kaffen - Restaurant HTML Template is best suited for Restaurants, Cafes, Pub, Bars, Coffee House, Cafeteria and any food business who need attractive and effective way to promote your food related services.
+DROP - Restaurant HTML Template is best suited for Restaurants, Cafes, Pub, Bars, Coffee House, Cafeteria and any food business who need attractive and effective way to promote your food related services.
 Includes: Unique Pre-built Pages, Menu Listing & Tabs, Reservation and Contacts forms with PHP, Beautiful Animated Sliders, Parallax, Awesome Blog Pages, Chefs, Testimonials, Lightbox Gallery with Filters and others.
-You do not need to be a professional at web development to successfully launch a modern Cafe or Restaurant website with Kaffen.
+You do not need to be a professional at web development to successfully launch a modern Cafe or Restaurant website with DROP.

 --------------------------------------